AAAAAAsuka/Impress/README.md

 # Impress
 This is the official repository for "[IMPRESS: Evaluating the Resilience of Imperceptible Perturbations Against Unauthorized Data Usage in Diffusion-Based  Generative AI](https://arxiv.org/abs/2310.19248)", the paper has been accepted by NeurIPS 2023

+## Ethical Statement

+We oppose the unauthorized imitation of others' works.
+Our concern stems from the possibility that image protection technologies might make it easier for individuals to post their artworks or personal photos online.
+However, if the protective noise on these artworks or photos can be easily removed, it could lead to malicious users more readily acquiring data, thereby exacerbating such abuses.
+We must confront this potential risk by researching possible removal methods to encourage the development of better protection technologies.

 ## Environment Setup
 First, our code requires the environment listed in ```requirements.txt``` to be installed:
 ```bash